-Private tutor for over a decade in GCE O level/GCSE/IGCSE/IB Maths/Separate science & Double Science, Keystage 3 Maths/English, 11+/13+/CE Science/Maths.
+Private tutor for two decades in GCE O level/GCSE/IGCSE/IB Maths/Separate science & Double Science, Keystage 3 Maths/English, 11+/13+/CE Science/Maths.
 Edexcel/AQA/CIE for GCSE Maths and Sciences

 2008-2010 Kumon Maths & English Instructor Shepherds Bush Franchise owner

 2010-2011, 2012-2015 Godolphin & Latymer School, Teacher of Yr 7-8, Edexcel IGCSE, OCR AS/A2 and IB Biology